What is Family Counseling?

 - Planning for/dealing with shared custody of children

 - And more

 Since family counseling is focused on communication and how to address difficulties, your family can learn better ways to share what they are thinking and feeling and how to deal with conflicts in a way that is less likely to impact relationships.
-Additionally, if a family member is struggling with an illness – physical or mental – or an addiction, family counseling can help the other family members learn how to help and what behaviors or comments may be worsening the situation rather than improving it.
+Additionally, if a family member is struggling with an illness – physical or mental – family counseling can help the other family members learn how to help and what behaviors or comments may be worsening the situation rather than improving it.

 Family counseling helps family members learn how to help each other while also preserving their own mental well-being.

 Since family counseling involves talking about the problems in your family, it’s normal for sessions to be difficult, upsetting, and for it to seem like things are initially getting worse, rather than better.
 Your family therapist is there to monitor the situation, handle the conflicts, and help you work through the hard emotions so that over the course of the family counseling, your family can improve.